WORDS TALLULAH SYRON - SPECIAL THANKS LUCID PUBLICITY

 TS: The music industry has changed so much within your career, what do you envision for the next 5 years?

-TJ: I think with the huge shift of focus on short form visuals/content that we’ve seen over the last 5 years will continue as we as consumers continue to need that quick bites still content, you see it with both music and podcasting.
+TJ: I think with the huge shift of focus on short form visuals/content that we’ve seen over the last 5 years we’ll continue as we as consumers continue to need that quick bitesize short form content, you see it with both music and podcasting.
 Part of me feels like as the industry pours and pours into feeding the short form algorithm there will be a space and time for high quality, long form content to make a comeback.
-I think we see it currently with a love of ‘the album’ coming back, I personally see a lot of discourse about people wanting higher quality interviews that delve deeply into an artists album making process and not just the gossip/surface level style content.
+I think we see it currently with a growing love for ‘the album’ coming back, I personally see a lot of discourse about people wanting higher quality interviews that delve deeply into an artists album making process and not just the gossip/surface level style content.

-I think we’ll also see a heavy adoption of AI to help the globalisation of music consumption with AI generation lyric translations that’ll allow albums to be delivered/sung/rapped in multiple languages.
-We’ve seen this happen with podcasting briefly and YouTubers taking this one, of course music is a different beast but I believe parts of the industry will utilise this to reach further fan bases.
+I think we’ll also see a heavy adoption of AI to help the globalisation of music consumption specifically in relation to AI generated lyric translations that’ll allow albums to be delivered/sung/rapped seamlessly in multiple languages.
+We’ve seen this happen with podcasting briefly and YouTubers taking this one on already, of course music is a different beast but I believe parts of the industry will utilise this to reach further fan bases.
+But that's a whole other conversation when it comes to lyrics losing meaning/sentiment sometimes via translation.

 TS: Final question, this is something we ask everyone.
 What is your favourite "F" word and why?